 |Everyone should experience walking into a bar full of friends and having them all turn around, yell and run to hug you

-During our visits home, we are blown away from the effort people make to see us and the homecoming treatment that we get.
-They say that absence makes the heart grow fonder, and it’s definitely true for anyone living abroad who visits their home country.
-Whether it’s the busy summer months or the rush of the holidays, whenever we are home our friends and family turn up to see us.
+During our visits home, we are blown away from the effort people make to see us.
+We get an amazing homecoming treatment every time.
+They say that absence makes the heart grow fonder.
+That’s definitely true for anyone living abroad who visits their home country.
+Whether it’s the busy summer months or the rush of the holidays, when we are home our friends and family turn up to see us.
 Everyone should experience walking into a bar full of friends, having them all turn around, yell and run to hug you.
 All you have to do is move across the world.